z-gong/notes/solvation_free_energy_gromacs.md

 tau-t                   = 1.0
 ref-t                   = 298
 ; Pressure coupling
-pcoupl                  = Berendsen  ; use Berendsen for equilibriation and Parranello-Rahman for proudction tau-p                   = 0.5        ; 0.5 ps for Berendsen and 2.0 ps for Parranello-Rahman compressibility         = 4.5e-05
+pcoupl                  = Berendsen  ; Berendsen for eq and Parrinello-Rahman for prod tau-p                   = 0.5        ; 0.5 ps for Berendsen and 2.0 ps for Parrinello-Rahman compressibility         = 4.5e-05
 ref-p                   = 1.0
 ; Constraints